Suicide is a prominent public health concern in Australia, and globally.

 Data and trends relating to suicide in Australia can change over time.
 It is important to have accurate and up-to-date information about suicide to inform planning, policy and practice.

-- Aboriginal and Torres Strait Islander people are approximately twice as likely to die by suicide than non-Indigenous people in Australia.
+- Aboriginal and Torres Strait Islander peoples had a rate of suicide approximately twice that of non-Indigenous people in Australia.

 Australia has a diverse population regionally, but also culturally and demographically, There are three priority populations that have been identified in national policy due to their increased risk of suicidal behaviour, including: